 While every email has this unique fingerprint, they're not so useful for us as users so they're normally hidden way in your email client.
 Below we show how to find them in some popular email clients.

+Your gmail ID is the unique name that comes before @gmail in your email address and it will never change.
 Finding the Message-ID in Gmail is pretty easy - you simply open the email you want, click on the Down arrow for more options on the right-hand side, and then click on Show Original.

 When you choose to Show Original, you'll have a new browser tab or window open which shows you the actual "source" of the email message (if you're curious, you can keep scrolling down to see the anatomy of an email message).
 The information you're looking for is the in the first block of text, known as the Message Headers.
 The headers end and the body of the message begins after the first empty line.